tc4dy/CodeArena/README.md

 **Code Arena** is a professional cybersecurity toolbox designed for CTF players, red teamers, and security researchers.

-It contains **mini codes, exploits, and utilities** that are:
+It contains **mini codes, exploits, payloads, and utilities** that are:
 - Time-saving
 - Dependency-aware (or standalone)
-- Cross-category (Web, OSINT, Crypto, Pwn, Reverse, Forensic, Cheatsheet)
+- Ready to use in CTF and daily security tasks
+- **Open to development** – you can add your own codes

 ### Categories